rafbel/CSE241_Project/README.txt

 A customer is able to have more than one account.
 To use the customer interface, the user must know both his account identification number and password.
 This is for security purposes just like it happens on other enterprises such as Verizon or Tmobile.

+All 3 kinds of categories have been applied to the project:  interactive interfaces, stream-input, reporting systems (billing).

+ojdbc.jar is included inside the lib file.
+It is necessary to run the JAR file.
+Don't move the file from its folder.

+Special note: When compiling the Java files please note they belong to package joginterface.
+The JAR file was generated using Netbeans 8.1

 ///////////////////
 /     Examples    /